 DFAT does not guarantee, and accepts no legal liability whatsoever arising from or connected to, the accuracy, reliability, currency or completeness of any material contained on this website or on any linked site.

-DFAT recommends that users exercise their own skill and care with respect to their use of this website and that users carefully evaluate the accuracy, currency, completeness and relevance of the material on the website for their purposes.
+DFAT recommends that users exercise their own skill and care with respect to their use of this website and that users carefully evaluate the accuracy, currency, completeness and relevance of the material on the website or on any linked site.

-The material on this website is a summary only of the subject matter covered and is not intended to be nor should it be relied on as a substitute for legal or other professional advice.
+The material on this website is a summary only of the subject matter covered and does not necessarily reflect the views of the Australian Government or DFAT.
+It is not intended to be nor should it be relied on as a substitute for legal or other professional advice.
 Users should obtain any appropriate professional advice relevant to their particular circumstances.

 The material on this website may include the views or recommendations of third parties, which do not necessarily reflect the views of DFAT, or indicate its commitment to a particular course of action.

-Links to external websites do not constitute an endorsement or a recommendation of any material on those sites or of any third party products or services offered by, from or through those sites.
+This website and social media profiles used by DFAT (as outlined below) contain links to other websites that are external to DFAT.
+DFAT has no direct control over the content of the linked sites, or the changes that may occur to the content on those sites.
+DFAT is not responsible for the content or reliability of links, or for any loss or inconvenience arising from their use Providing links to external websites does not constitute an endorsement or a recommendation of any material on those sites or of any third party products or services offered by, from or through those sites.
 Users of links provided by this website are responsible for being aware of which organisation is hosting the website they visit.

 DFAT does not warrant or represent that the material will not cause damage, or is free from any computer virus or any other defects or errors.
 DFAT accepts no liability for any interference with or damage to a user's computer system, software or data occurring in connection with or relating to this website or its use.
 Users are encouraged to take appropriate and adequate precautions to ensure that whatever is selected from this site is free of viruses or other contamination that may interfere with or damage the user's computer system, software or data.